orientechnologies/orientdb-docs/source/Configuration.md

 ##### index.sbtreeBonsaiToEmbeddedThreshold

-Amount of values after which index implementation will use embedded values container (disabled by default).
+Amount of values, after which index implementation will use an embedded values container (disabled by default).

 ```
 Setting name...: index.sbtreeBonsaiToEmbeddedThreshold